 there is a risk of real and serious adverse effect on her physical or mental health, which is either long term or permanent.

 In any other circumstance it would be unlawful to perform such an operation.
-Due to the small numbers of abortions carried out in Northern Ireland each year, and in order to protect patient confidentiality, information on abortions is only released as a Northern Ireland total, and as such cannot be broken down for comparative analysis.
-Consequently there are no comparable conception figures for Northern Ireland.
+Due to the small numbers of abortions carried out in Northern Ireland each year, and in order to protect patient confidentiality, information on terminations of pregnancy is only released at Northern Ireland and Health and Social Care (HSC) Trust level.
+Further information on the number of terminations of pregnancy carried out in Northern Ireland can be found on the Department of Health, Social Services and Public Safety’s website.

 Further statistics on Births for England and Wales are available on the ONS website.